sympower/dt-data-load-tool/CONTRIBUTING.md

 docker-compose up --build -d
 ```

 See `tests/.example.env` for the expected environment variables and command line example to run the tests.
 Then create `tests/.env` from it.
-You configure the tests as you would configure the dlt pipeline.
+You configure the tests as you would configure the data_load_tool pipeline.
 We'll provide you with access to the resources above if you wish to test locally.

 ## Local Development

-Use Python 3.8 for development, as it's the lowest supported version for `dlt`.
+Use Python 3.8 for development, as it's the lowest supported version for `data_load_tool`.
 You'll need `distutils` and `venv`.
 You may also use `pyenv`, as suggested by [poetry](https://python-poetry.org/docs/managing-environments/).

 ## Publishing (Maintainers Only)